atlassian-labs/atlaspack/packages/dev/atlaspack-link/README.md

 ```

 In a monorepo, there may be multiple locations where
-Parcel packages are installed.
+Atlaspack packages are installed.
 For this, `atlaspack-link`
 allows specifying globs of locations where packages should be linked.

 Note that specifying any value here will override the default of `node_modules`,